PVL 2025: Mumbai Meteors rock hosts Hyderabad Black Hawks with 3-0 win - www.lokmattimes.com

 PVL 2025: Mumbai Meteors rock hosts Hyderabad Black Hawks with 3-0 win

-Hyderabad, Oct 4 Shubham Chaudhary was named the Player of the Match as Mumbai Meteors executed a clinical ...
+New Delhi [India], October 5 : Mumbai Meteors executed a clinical 15-9, 15-13, 15-7 win over the hosts Hyderabad Black Hawks in RR Kabel Prime Volleyball League (PVL) at the Gachibowli Indoor Stadium, Hyderabad on Saturday.

-Hyderabad, Oct 4 Shubham Chaudhary was named the Player of the Match as Mumbai Meteors executed a clinical 15-9, 15-13, 15-7 win over the hosts Hyderabad Black Hawks in Prime Volleyball League (PVL) at the Gachibowli Indoor Stadium, Hyderabad on Saturday.
+Shubham Chaudhary was named the Player of the Match, as per a release from PVL.

 Mathias Loftesnes joined in to complement Mumbai's attacks, while Hyderabad brought on Guru to break through the opposition's defence.
 But Mumbai continued to capitalise on the momentum with Shubham's relentless attacks.